jmahler/sprinklerpi/README.md

   www/ - Web interface written in [PHP][php].

-  sprinklerpi/ - SprinklerPI files.
-Both the web interface and daemons
+  sprinklerpi/ - An example set of SprinklerPI files.
-    read and modify these files.
+	Both the web interface and daemons read and modify these files.

   [kicad]:http://www.kicad-pcb.org